micbay/RaceTimerAndController/README.md

   // To send a value to LED, as a character use:
   // setChar(id# of bar to update, digit position on bar, # or char to write, if to show decimal?)
-  // This will write the letter 'S' to the far right digit of the 2nd, 8 digit LED bar. lc.setChar(1, 0, 'S', false);
+  // This will write the letter 'S' to the far right digit of the 2nd, 8 digit LED bar in the chain. lc.setChar(1, 0, 'S', false);
-  // or to send a number, this will write a 4 to the far right digit of 2nd bar. lc.setDigit(1, 0, 4, false);
+  // or to send a number,
+  // This will write a 4 to the 2nd digit from the right, of the 1st bar in chain. lc.setDigit(0, 1, 4, false);

   --- some other code ---
 }